JoinedSenses/SM-Regex-Trigger/README.md

 See this plugin for reference, since they are similar: https://forums.alliedmods.net/showthread.php?t=71867

-This plugin has included features to include use of _SourceIRC_ when connecting multiple servers.
+This plugin has included features which integrate the use of **SourceIRC** when connecting multiple servers.
-*Included IRC Features:*
+**Included IRC Features:* *
  * Method to relay 'connect' messages to a main IRC channel
  * Method to relay filtered names and chat messages to a seperate channel for debugging/analysis.
  * IRC relayed messages are formatted specifically with Discord in mind if it is used (Servers -> IRC -> Discord)